-• 4-lane mode
+4-lane mode

-All of these modes are supported by module design.
-For discussed data acquisition system the 1-lane mode was selected.
-1-lane mode allows minimal number of differential pairs between ADCdual01A and FPGA.
-Digital signaling scheme used in 1-lane mode is shown in image 2.2.
+All of the above-mentioned modes are supported by the module design.
+For the discussed data acquisition system, the 1-lane mode was selected.
+1-lane mode allows a minimal number of differential pairs between ADCdual01A and FPGA.
+Digital signalling scheme used in 1-lane mode is shown in the following image 2.2.

 Figure 2.2.
-Digital signaling schema for 1-line ADC digital output mode.
+Digital signalling schema for 1-line ADC digital output mode.

-ADCdual01A parameters can be set either by jumper setup (referred as parallel programming in device's data sheet) or by SPI interface.
-SPI interface has been selected for our system, because parallel programming lacks of options (test pattern output setup for example).
+ADCdual01A parameters can be set either by jumper setup (referred to as a parallel programming in the device's data sheet) or by SPI interface.
+SPI interface has been selected for our system, because of the parallel programming lack of options (test pattern output setup for example).